j4mie/django-spurl/README.md

 #### secure

 Control whether the generated URL starts with `http` or `https`.
 The value of this argument can be a boolean (`True` or `False`), if you're using a context variable.
 If you're using a literal argument here, it must be a quoted string.
-The string `"True"` (case-insensitive) will be converted to `True`, any other string will be converted to `False`.
+The strings `"True"` or `"on"` (case-insensitive) will be converted to `True`, any other string will be converted to `False`.
 Example:

     {% spurl base="http://example.com/" secure="True" %}